Skip to main content

 • “This game is short and very simple, but it also has a lot of replayability as it has enough randomness to make each playthrough different.”

-• “It took about 15 hours for the game to get stale for me, and there are enough classes to give the game a lot of replay possibilities, especially if you like gimmick parties or challenge runs.”
+• “There are enough classes to give the game a lot of replay possibilities, especially if you like gimmick parties or challenge runs.”

 • “Replayability is kinda nuked though, unless you want nostalgia.”